 RESEARCH ARTICLE

-Determination of Crop Coefficient Value for Brinjal Using Tensiometer Under Different Mulching Condition
+Determination of Crop Coefficient Value for Brinjal (scientific name) Using Tensiometer Under Different Mulching Condition

 ABSTRACT

-The present study aimed to determine the crop coefficient vale for brinjal using tensiometer under different mulching condition.
+The present study aimed to determine the crop coefficient value for brinjal using tensiometer under different mulching condition.
 The study was conducted at Central Farm (C-block) of Agricultural Engineering College and Research Institute, Kumulur, Tamil Nadu during November 2018 to March 2019.
 Brinjal F1 hybrid Dhruva was transplanted and the study was conducted in three different conditions viz black colour, white colour and without mulch.
 Actual ETC was estimated using water balance method and ET0 was used to estimate crop coefficient values for different crop growing stages for all three mulching conditions.
-The brinjal growing periods were divided into the initial stage, development stage, mid-season stage and end stages.
+The brinjal crop growing periods was ere divided into the initial stage, development stage, mid-season stage and end stages.
 The ETo calculator was used to calculate the reference evapotranspiration from the 25 years meteorological date and the 25 years average reference evapotranspiration were taken for this study purpose.
 Soil water balance method was used to determine the crop evapotranspiration.
 Kc value for drip irrigation with black coloured mulch condition and different growth stages was 0.57, 0.78, 1.03 and 0.79, KC value for drip irrigation with white coloured mulch condition and different growth stages was 0.56, 0.77, 1.02 and 0.74 and KC for drip irrigation without mulch 0.57, 0.83, 1.03 and 0.84.Keywords:Keywords should immediately follow the abstract.

 Keywords: Mulching, crop coefficient, Tensiometer, ET0 calculator, drip irrigation.